mike-mjk/extend-comment/README.md

 ## What's cool about this?

-### It's built with Storybook, which I had never used before this.
+### It's built with Storybook, which was cool to use for the first time.

-It was cool to work with Storybook for the first time.
-I can see how it can speed up development and I look forward to learning how to use it even more effectively and including it on future projects.
+Working with Storybook added an interesting element to the development process.
+I can see how it can speed up development(especially when you have a lot of components that can exist in many states.
+When you can see all those states on the screen at once, things will go so much faster).
+I look forward to learning how to use it even more effectively and including it on future projects.

 This was one of my favorite videos I found about what makes Storybook cool! https://www.youtube.com/watch?v=UxbQ-cGnoCE